-• the interceptor ordering is non-global - it is determined by the order in which interceptors are listed at the class level.
+- the interceptor implementation is hardcoded in business code, - · interceptors may not be easily disabled at deployment time, and - the interceptor ordering is non-global it is determined by the order in which interceptors are listed at the class level.

 Therefore, we recommend the use of CDI-style interceptor bindings.